pelargir/auto-session-timeout/README.md

 You will also need to insert this line inside the body tags in your views.
 The easiest way to do this is to insert it once inside your default or application-wide layout.
-Make sure you are only rendering it if the user is logged in, otherwise the plugin will attempt to force non-existent sessions to timeout, wreaking havoc:
+Make sure you are only rendering it if the user is logged in, otherwise the gem will attempt to force non-existent sessions to timeout, wreaking havoc:

 ```erb